-This manual is designed as a technical reference for the Hewlett-Packard 12792A Eight Channel Asynchronous Multiplexer Subsystem for M/E/F-Series HP 1000 Computers.
-The Multiplexer interface is an efficient, high performance interface for multiplexed terminal/device applications.
+reference for the a technical manual is designed as This Channel Asynchronous Multiplexer Eight 12792A Hewlett-Packard M/E/F-Series HP 1000 Computers.
+The Multiplexer Subsystem for interface is an efficient, high performance interface for multiplexed terminal/device applications.
 It enhances terminal communications by offering a low cost/channel, high speed, high performance alternative to other point-to-point interface offerings.